Caltrans Workers Memorial and Worker Safety

-Each year, Caltrans honors its fallen employees at the statewide Workers' Memorial on the west steps of the State Capitol.
-Family members, co-workers, friends, and the general public are invited to attend the memorial, which takes place this year at 11 a.m. on April 25, 2024.
-The live webcast can be viewed the day of the ceremony.
+Each year, Caltrans honors its fallen employees at the statewide Workers' Memorial.
+Family members, co-workers, friends, and the general public are invited to attend the memorial, which took place last year on April 25, 2024.
+Watch the recorded webcast.

 The Fallen Workers' Memorial is a time to remember those who lost their lives building, maintaining, and operating California’s world-class transportation system.